fortify-ps/fortify-integration-maven-webinspect/README.md

 and saving the recorded traffic in various formats.
 Recorded traffic can either be downloaded to the system where Maven is running, or saved on the WebInspect host for later use.

+**Create a proxy**

-* Create a proxy with the specified instance id, port and address.
+Create a proxy with the given instance id, port and address.
 If any of these values are not specified, they will be generated.

-** ```mvn -Dcom.fortify.webinspect.connection="http://[WIHost]:[port]/webinspect;[optionalExtraProperties]" -Dcom.fortify.webinspect.proxy.instanceId=[instanceId] -Dcom.fortify.webinspect.proxy.port=[port] -Dcom.fortify.webinspect.proxy.host=[listen address] com.fortify.maven.plugin:webinspect-maven-plugin:17.10.0-SNAPSHOT:wiCreateProxy```
+``mvn -Dcom.fortify.webinspect.connection="http://[WIHost]:[port]/webinspect;[optionalExtraProperties]" -Dcom.fortify.webinspect.proxy.instanceId=[instanceId] -Dcom.fortify.webinspect.proxy.port=[port] -Dcom.fortify.webinspect.proxy.host=[listen address] com.fortify.maven.plugin:webinspect-maven-plugin:17.10.0-SNAPSHOT:wiCreateProxy``

+This goal will output the specified or generated instance id, port and address on the Maven console for later use.
+In addition, this goal will set the following project properties for use by other goals:
+* com.fortify.webinspect.proxy.instanceId
+* com.fortify.webinspect.proxy.port
+* com.fortify.webinspect.proxy.address

+**Save proxy traffic on WebInspect host**

-* Save proxy traffic on the WebInspect host.
-Allowed extensions are tsf (native WebInspect proxy format), xml (scan settings) or webmacro (workflow or login macro) ** ```mvn -Dcom.fortify.webinspect.connection="http://[WIHost]:[port]/webinspect;[optionalExtraProperties]" -Dcom.fortify.webinspect.proxy.instanceId=[instanceId] -Dcom.fortify.webinspect.proxy.extension=[extension] com.fortify.maven.plugin:webinspect-maven-plugin:17.10.0-SNAPSHOT:wiSaveProxyTrafficOnServer```
+Save proxy traffic on the WebInspect host.
+Allowed extensions are tsf (native WebInspect proxy format), xml (scan settings) or webmacro (workflow or login macro).

+``mvn -Dcom.fortify.webinspect.connection="http://[WIHost]:[port]/webinspect;[optionalExtraProperties]" -Dcom.fortify.webinspect.proxy.instanceId=[instanceId] -Dcom.fortify.webinspect.proxy.extension=[extension] com.fortify.maven.plugin:webinspect-maven-plugin:17.10.0-SNAPSHOT:wiSaveProxyTrafficOnServer``

+**Save proxy traffic on the local system**

-* Save proxy traffic on the local system.
-Allowed extensions are tsf (native WebInspect proxy format), xml (scan settings) or webmacro (workflow or login macro) ** ```mvn -Dcom.fortify.webinspect.connection="http://[WIHost]:[port]/webinspect;[optionalExtraProperties]" -Dcom.fortify.webinspect.proxy.instanceId=[instanceId] -Dcom.fortify.webinspect.proxy.extension=[extension] -Dcom.fortify.webinspect.proxy.outputFile=[filename] com.fortify.maven.plugin:webinspect-maven-plugin:17.10.0-SNAPSHOT:wiSaveProxyTraffic```
+Save proxy traffic on the local system.
+Allowed extensions are tsf (native WebInspect proxy format), xml (scan settings) or webmacro (workflow or login macro).

-* Delete a proxy.
-Instance id is handled in the same as as described above.
-** ```mvn -Dcom.fortify.webinspect.connection="http://[WIHost]:[port]/webinspect;[optionalExtraProperties]" com.fortify.maven.plugin:webinspect-maven-plugin:17.10.0-SNAPSHOT:wiDeleteProxy```
+``mvn -Dcom.fortify.webinspect.connection="http://[WIHost]:[port]/webinspect;[optionalExtraProperties]" -Dcom.fortify.webinspect.proxy.instanceId=[instanceId] -Dcom.fortify.webinspect.proxy.extension=[extension] -Dcom.fortify.webinspect.proxy.outputFile=[filename] com.fortify.maven.plugin:webinspect-maven-plugin:17.10.0-SNAPSHOT:wiSaveProxyTraffic``

+**Delete a proxy**

+``mvn -Dcom.fortify.webinspect.connection="http://[WIHost]:[port]/webinspect;[optionalExtraProperties]" com.fortify.maven.plugin:webinspect-maven-plugin:17.10.0-SNAPSHOT:wiDeleteProxy``

 ## Creating WebInspect stand-alone scan
 TODO